dmachard/extensiveautomation-server/README.md

 ### Basic task

-This example describe how to write a basic testunit with some parameters and python code This example is available in the data storage in "sample" folder.
+This example describe how to write a basic testunit with some parameters and python code This example is available in the data storage in "samples" folder.

         properties:
           parameters: